GGArts

 All the winners receive special-edition medallions produced by the Royal Canadian Mint.

 The bronze medallions are 75 mm (three inches) in diameter and bear the emblem of a maple tree flanked by two crowned lion’s heads.
 The maple is the symbol used to represent the Canada Council.
 The lions represent the vice-regal emblem of the Governor General; their crowns represent Canada; and their number, the two disciplines recognized by the award.
 The motto, “Excellentiae in artibus causa” [for excellence in the arts] adorns the face of the medallion, while “Canada Council for the Arts” is engraved on the edge.
-The name of the award, the year it is awarded, and the name of the winner are engraved on the back of the medallions.
+The name of the award, the year it is awarded and the name of the winner are engraved on the back of the medallions.

 Royal Canadian Mint Bronze Medallion